deliveroo/deliveroo.engineering/rspec.md

 ## Acceptance tests

-Acceptance tests in Rspec live in the `spec/features` folder and need to be tagged with `:js => true` in order to be run with javascript support (PhantomJS via Poltergeist).
+Acceptance tests in Rspec live in the `spec/features` folder and need to be tagged with `feature: true` in order to be run with javascript support (PhantomJS via Poltergeist).
 Interaction with the page content should only be done through page objects which are stored in `spec/support/pages`.
 This enforces better encapsulation and enables reuse.

 ### Page objects